pistacchio/Dedalus/README.md

 </obj>
 ```

 At this point, it should be pretty clear what is going on here. `Blasters` is now clickable, it prints a new paragraph making the player aware of the presence of two blasters.
 One of them is clickable, and clicking on it shows a popup with two possible actions that the player can perform on it, *Examine* and *Lick*.
-Clicking on any of them prints another text in response to the action.
+Clicking on either of them prints another text in response to the action.
 You can use doT.js templating in the actions, as well, to provide dynamic content, set variables and so on.
 Just like paragraphs, if an object is only available in a page, you can define it within the page itself.

 <a name="characters"></a>